ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 7\.
 From the *Explorer* window, right-click on **Definitions** and select **Open** from the context menu.

 8\.
-Under the **Prioritizr** tab, select the **Features** datasheet, which describes the variables that will be taken into account in the prioritization process.
+Under the **Prioritizr** tab, select the **Features** datasheet, which lists the variables that will be taken into account in the prioritization process.
 Here, the feature data corresponds to three lake property variables (*i.e.*, Epi-benthic Habitat, Mean Depth, and Surface Area) and two species occurence records (*i.e.*, for Brook Trout and Lake Trout).

 <img align="center" style="padding: 13px" width="350" src="assets/images/screenshot59.png">

 <br>

 Now you will review the inputs for the **Equal weight** scenario, which provides a baseline where all features have the same weight.
-In SyncroSim, each scenario contain the model inputs and outputs associated with a model run.
+In SyncroSim, each scenario contains the model inputs and outputs associated with a model run.

 9\.
 In the *Explorer* window, select the pre-configured scenario **Equal weight** and double-click it to open its properties.
 You may also right-click on the scenario name and select **Open** from the context menu.